 You may need any of the following:

 - A multivitamin may be recommended by your healthcare provider or dietitian.
-This will help replace lost vitamins and minerals since you will be eating less food.
+This will help replace vitamins and minerals you may lose from eating less food.

 - Reflux medicine helps decrease stomach acid and heartburn.

 - Nausea medicine may be needed to help decrease nausea and prevent vomiting.